Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Software security  - 2.md

 - colliision resistance(not able to find any m1, m2 such that h(m1) = h(m2))
 - output is small, fixed size

+Using cryptographic hash, never store the P directly.
+Attacker can precompute the hash table, to prevent this add a random salt to the password.

+<font color="red">Good against unintentional, random errors, however, MitM attacker can change both file and hash.
+Need to check the Authencity </font>

+### Mac
+A MAC is attached to messages for authentication:
+The two parties both need to have the secret key
+An attacker can't forge a MAC
+Authenticates the message.
+Can be built from the hash (can be called as HMAC)